When to File

 Before filing, confirm you have:

-- Your last day worked date
+- Your last day worked date (last flight or duty period)

 What Happens After Filing